input-output-hk/partner-chains/dev/local-environment/README.md

 The local environment includes:

 - 5 x Partner Chains Nodes (3 x permissioned, 2 x registered)
-- 3 x Cardano Nodes running private testnet with pre-configured genesis files (2 minutes epochs)
+- 1 x Cardano Node running private testnet with pre-configured genesis files (2 minutes epochs)
 - 1 x PostgreSQL database
 - 1 x Db-sync
 - 1 x Ogmios
 - 1 x Kupo
 - 1 x Ubuntu / NodeJS image for running pc-contracts-cli

 The stack `setup.sh` script will create a docker-compose.yml stack configuration files, and populate an .env file with environment values.
 The stack can be deployed with `docker-compose up -d`.

 ## Local env - step by step

 - When first run, all images will be pulled from public repositories.
 This stage may take some time.
 The stack will then be built and run.
-- When the stack is running, the 3 Cardano nodes will peer and being block production.
+- When the stack is running, the Cardano node begins block production.
 This is a private testnet and will not connect to the public Cardano network, but rather from a pre-configured genesis file.
 - Once the Cardano chain is synced, Ogmios, Kupo and DB-Sync will in turn connect to the Cardano node node.socket and begin syncing the chain.
 - The pc-contracts-cli will insert D parameter values and register Partner Chains Node keys with the Cardano chain.
 - Once Postgres is populated with the required data, the Partner Chains nodes will begin syncing the chain and will begin block production after 2 main chain epochs.